Houhora Golf Club

 The kindness of people you met on the road

-The next morning, we took Kevin up on his offer, and arrived not too early the next morning (Kevin’s only guideline!).
-We were greeted by Kevin’s lovely wife Denise, invited into their home for a shower, and were treated to delicious coffee and toast, served with honey made from their neighbour’s farm.
+The next morning, we took Kevin up on his offer and arrived not too early (Kevin’s only guideline!).
+We were greeted by Kevin’s lovely wife Denise and invited into their home for a shower.
+Afterward, we were treated to delicious coffee and toast, served with honey made from their neighbor’s farm.

 We sincerely enjoyed playing golf at Houhora Golf Club, but it was the time spent with the members that we will treasure the most.
 With a beginning like this, there is no telling what incredible adventures lie ahead of us as we travel throughout New Zealand!